 From the cheapest to one of the most expensive, this shutter option offers great protection and convenience but with a larger price tag.
-These shutters attach to the top of the window and roll up when not in use to be stored in small enclosed box.
-They can be lowered manually or using a push button automatic system.
+These shutters attach to the top of the window and roll up when not in use to be stored in a small enclosed box.
+They can be lowered manually or using a push-button automatic system.
 These, again, are very strong and easily the quickest option to get your home storm-ready.
 Take into consideration the need for a battery backup system for these shutters in the event of a power outage.

 This is not an all-inclusive list of hurricane shutter options, and the pricing and availability of each vary depending on home and season.
 Still, hopefully, it gives you some ideas and helps you decide what option is best for your Central Florida home.